nadavmatalon/student-directory-tdd/README.md

 The purpose of this script is to enable users to create a list of enrolled students, add various details about them (first name, last name, cohort month & cohort year), edit and remove entries as needed, as well as load & save the list in an independent csv file.

-This version of the code was written as an exercise in TDD (Test Driven Development), that is, writing the tests first and the actual code to match.
-However, it should be noted that some additions to the code were done in the traditional manner due to time constraints.
+This version was written (mostly) according to TDD methodology.

 ##General Instructions

-The script runs in terminal (ruby must be installed).
+The program runs in terminal (ruby must be installed).

+To run in terminal:
+ 	$ irb
+ 	$ require './lib/studentDirectory.rb'
+	$ program_startup

+To run the tests:
+	$ rspec

+(Rspec version: 3.0.3)

+##Functional Description

-When first running the script, the list of students will automatically be loaded from the relevant csv file if the latter exists (see "Save student List" & "Load student list" below for more details).
+When first running the program, the list of students will automatically be loaded from the relevant csv file if the latter exists (see "Save student List" & "Load student list" below for more details).

 If the file doesn't exit - the program creates a new file automatically in the same folder and notifies the user.